The Bankrate promise

-To understand how life insurance works, you should understand some basic life insurance terminology:
+To understand how life insurance coverage works, it may help to learn some basic life insurance terminology:

-- Policyholder: The person insured under the life insurance policy is called the policyholder.
-This could be you or someone you have purchased a policy for.
-As the policyholder, you own the policy and have the ability to adjust your coverage, add riders, choose your beneficiaries, etc. You are also the one responsible for paying the annual premiums.
+- Policyholder: This is the person who takes an insurance policy out on themselves or someone else.
+The policyholder and the insured are usually the same person, but the insured may be someone else, such as a spouse or child.
+As the policyholder, you own the policy and can adjust your coverage, add riders, choose your beneficiaries, etc. You are also the one responsible for paying the premiums.

-- Death benefit: The money paid out to beneficiaries when the policyholder dies is called the death benefit.
+- Death benefit: This is the money paid to beneficiaries when the insured passes away.
 When you purchase a life insurance policy, the coverage limit you select is the amount of money that will be paid out in the form of the death benefit.
-Most life insurance policies have a maximum and minimum death benefit you can choose from.
-The higher your death benefit is, the more expensive your policy will be.
+Most life insurance policies have a maximum and minimum death benefit, and you can choose amounts between these.
+The higher your death benefit is, the more expensive your policy will typically be.

-- Beneficiaries: The individuals you have selected to receive death benefits in the event of your death are called the beneficiaries.
-You can choose one beneficiary, or multiple beneficiaries, and you may also have the option to designate a primary and secondary beneficiary.
-Most people choose a spouse or significant other as the beneficiary, but you can also name a charitable organization or even a funeral home as the beneficiary, depending on the type of policy you have.
+- Beneficiaries: The individuals you have selected to receive death benefits in the event of your death are called beneficiaries.
+You can choose one beneficiary or multiple beneficiaries, and you may also have the option to designate a primary and secondary beneficiary.
+Most people choose a spouse or significant other as the beneficiary, but you may also be able to name a charitable organization, business or even a funeral home as the beneficiary, depending on the type of policy you have.

 - Premium: The amount of money you will pay to the insurance company for life insurance coverage is called the premium.
 Some life insurance policies have a fixed premium that stays the same for the duration of the policy, and others do not.
-You must continue to pay your premium in order for your policy to remain in force, otherwise, the insurance company can cancel your coverage.
+You must continue to pay your premium for your policy to remain in force, otherwise the insurance company can cancel your coverage.

-- Cash value: Permanent life insurance policies have a cash value component that grows overtime.
-You can think of it like a savings account.
-When you pay the premium, a portion of the money goes toward the cash value.
-At a certain point, you can borrow the cash value as a loan or use the funds to pay your premium.
+- Cash value: Permanent life insurance policies have a cash value component that grows over time.
+When you pay the premium, a portion of the money goes into the cash value account.
+At a certain point, you may be able to borrow the cash value as a loan or use the funds to pay your premium.

-- Riders: Riders are endorsements that you can purchase for tailored coverage.
+- Riders: Riders are endorsements, or add-ons, that you can purchase for tailored coverage.
 Every life insurance company offers different riders, but some of the most common ones are the long-term care rider, child rider, accelerated death benefits rider and critical illness rider.